Ireland’s best personal loans

 To help you find the best loan for your financial needs, think about:

 • The amount you need to borrow: Keep your loan to the minimum and don’t be tempted to borrow more than you need.
-If you are using the loan for a purchase, such as a car, use as much cash up front as you can afford.
+If you use the loan for a purchase, such as a car, use as much cash up front as you can afford.

-• The total cost of the loan: Check the overall cost of the loan because the final amount payable may end up being more than you think.
+• The total cost of the loan: Check the overall cost of the loan because the final amount payable may be more than you think.
 Interest rates and extra fees will always make credit more expensive than paying in cash.

 • Interest rates: The lower the interest rate, the cheaper your loan will be.
-We include the typical APR (Annual Percentage Rate) for each lender in our loan calculator so you can get an idea of the cost before you apply.
+Our loan calculator includes the typical APR (Annual Percentage Rate) for each lender so you can get an idea of the cost before you apply.

-• Monthly repayments: You can keep monthly costs down by spreading the loan over a longer period, but you will end up paying more in total.
-Set your monthly repayments at an affordable level but don’t spread the cost for longer than you need to.
+• Monthly repayments: Spreading the loan over a longer period can keep monthly costs down, but you will end up paying more in total.
+Set your monthly repayments at an affordable level, but don’t spread the cost for longer than you need to.

 • Repayment term: Keep the repayment term as short as you can afford because the quicker you pay back the loan, the cheaper it will be.
 Most personal loans give you the option to repay over a period of one to 10 years.

-• Early repayment fees: Some lenders will charge you for early repayment which is another reason to consider the repayment term carefully.
-Look for a lender with flexible payment terms if you think you may want to repay early.
+• Early repayment fees: Some lenders charge for early repayment, which is another reason to consider the repayment term carefully.
+If you think you may want to repay early, look for a lender with flexible payment terms.

 • Other charges: Banks will charge you for late payments, missed payments and sometimes just to arrange the loan.
 Make sure you check the small print and are aware of any charges that could be incurred during the loan period.

-If you take all these factors into consideration before applying for a loan, you are more likely to find the right balance between the repayment term and an affordable monthly cost to get the best loan.
+If you consider all these factors before applying for a loan, you are more likely to find the right balance between the repayment term and an affordable monthly cost to get the best loan.

 Compare personal loan rates using our online comparison tool, and quickly see the cost of the loan across different lenders and how much your monthly repayments might be.